How to Grow Garlic – A Guide to Growing Garlic

 Garlic comes in two main types, hardneck and softneck, the hardneck does not store as well as the softneck.
 There are many different tastes and varieties to try from the seed merchants and garden centres, all certified stock.

 Elephant garlic is really a perennial leek with a much milder flavour.
-Its cloves split up when it is dried, so elephant garlic does not store for very long.
+Its cloves split up when it is dried, so elephant garlic does not store as well as ordinary garlic.

 After planting, garlic needs a period of cold weather for good bulb development.
 Planting in late autumn or in early spring, depending on the variety, will provide the necessary cold period.